Prasanna-horizon/commandCart/README.md

 - Download Node.js
 - Install Angular CLI

-- Open via your preffered IDE.
+- Open this project via your preffered IDE.

-- In Terminal
+- Now in open terminal of your IDE and,

-- npm install          # Install dependencies
+<pre> npm install          # For installing dependencies </pre>

-- ng serve             # Run Angular dev server
+<pre> ng serve             # To run Angular dev server, which will be http://localhost:4200/ </pre>

 ## Upcoming Updates (In Release Order)